MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 # Technical Validation

 Below you will find a checklist of all requirements that you **must meet before submitting** an extension for validation.
-You will also find a description of how the Business Central Validation team is performing technical and manual validation and how you can implement a validation pipeline to perform the same technical validation yourself.
+You will also find a description of how the [!INCLUDE [prod_short](includes/prod_short.md)] Validation team is performing technical and manual validation and how you can implement a validation pipeline to perform the same technical validation yourself.

 > [!TIP]
 > If you have questions around validation for your app, see [Technical Validation FAQ](devenv-checklist-submission-faq.md) for more information about who to contact.